 • Asia: usually quieter, ranges build.

-• London open: higher activity, sometimes false-breaks.
+• London Buka: higher activity, sometimes false-breaks.

 • US data (CPI, NFP, FOMC): the meaningful volatility.